Greater Poland: Medieval and early modern period

+Poznań, Łobżenica and Wschowa had important mints that struck Polish coins.
 In 1655, Greater Poland was invaded by Sweden, and several battles were fought in the region, including at Ujście, Kłecko and Kcynia.

 In the 18th century kings Augustus II the Strong and Augustus III of Poland often resided in Wschowa, and sessions of the Senate of the Polish–Lithuanian Commonwealth were held there, thus the town being dubbed the "unofficial capital of Poland".
 In 1768 a new Gniezno Voivodeship was formed out of the northern part of Kalisz Voivodeship.
 However more far-reaching changes would come with the Partitions of Poland.
 In the first partition (1772), northern parts of Greater Poland along the Noteć (German Netze) were taken over by Prussia, becoming the Netze District.
 In the second partition (1793) the whole of Greater Poland was absorbed by Prussia, becoming part of the province of South Prussia.
 It remained so in spite of the first Greater Poland uprising (1794), part of the unsuccessful Kościuszko Uprising directed chiefly against Russia.